denivladislav/backend-project-6/README.md

 # TO-DO

-A TO-DO that allows you to create tasks with statuses and labels.
+A TO-DO list that allows you to create tasks with statuses and labels.
 ![TODO](https://github.com/denivladislav/backend-project-6/assets/71961494/33ec6eaa-34be-4ce7-82e2-85dab68ae32c)

 ### Hexlet tests and linter status: